rkhamilton/vqgan-clip-generator/README.md

 |output_framerate|None|Desired framerate of the output video from encode_video.
 If ommitted, the input_framerate willb e used.
 If supplied, ffmpeg will interpolate the video to the new output framerate.
 If you are using RIFE for optical flow interpolation, it is not recommended to first interpolte with ffmpeg.|

 ## Metadata
 A record of the settings and prompts used is stored within all generated PNG, JPEG, and MP4 files created by this library.
-On Windows, you can access this information by right clicking a file, chooing Properties, and selecting the Details tab.
+On Windows, you can access this information by right clicking a file, choosing Properties, and selecting the Details tab.
+Any text prompts are stored as a Title.
+All of the configuration parameters and values are stored in the Comments field.
 <img src="./samples/image_metadata_demo.png"></img>

 # Troubleshooting